Senior Finance October 18, 2025

 • Medicaid planning requires careful legal guidance (and should start years in advance)

-Medicaid is a safety net, but qualifying for it means giving up almost everything you’ve saved.
+Medicaid exists as a safety net, but the price of entry is brutal — it means giving up nearly everything you’ve spent a lifetime saving.

 4. Veterans Benefits